iodapson/axum-Yew/slide/yew-slide.md

 ##### Fetch API

-You can make HTTP request to any backend service from inside your Yew application using asynchronous `gloo_net::http::Request` and `wasm_bindgen_futures' (which bridges Rust's async with JavaScript Promise).
+You can make HTTP request to any backend service from inside your Yew application using asynchronous `gloo_net::http::Request` and `wasm_bindgen_futures` (which bridges Rust's async with JavaScript Promise).

 Here is a sample code snippet that fetches data from an axum API, and then update a state with the returned data, hence causing a re-render of the screen to display the changes: